ryanfromta/misura.doc/flash/quickstart.rst

 #.
 Activate the :guilabel:`Measure` vertical sub-tab on the right of :guilabel:`Test Configuration`.
 #.
 The last entry is :guilabel:`Summary`.
 This is the grand-summary of all diffusivities contained in the test.
    It is thus quite complex to navigate.
 #.
-Right-click on the :guilabel:`Summary` and select the :menuselection:`Detach` action.
+Right-click on :guilabel:`Summary` and select the :menuselection:`Detach` action.
 #.
 The same table will open in a new, enlargeable table.
 Column headers contain the sample name and the diffusivity type.
 #.
 Right-click on the header and select :menuselection:`Rotate` for a more confortable view.
 #.
 Read :ref:`option_table` for more controls.